 Hodges University understands the importance that a scholarship program can play in financing an education.
 It is the goal of the Hodges University Scholarship Program to supplement the resources of our students to the greatest extent possible to enable them to begin or continue university studies.

 The Executive Vice President of Administration serves as the chairman of the HU Scholarship Committee, and workshops are presented each term, as well as individual advisement, for applicants.
-Students may contact Dr. Joe Pepe and review our Online Scholarship Guide for more information.
+Students may contact Dr. Joe Pepe and review our Scholarships Online for more information.

 The annual scholarship calendar (located in the Student Handbook, Catalog, and Graduate Bulletin) details the application deadlines on a term-by-term basis.
 Scholarship information is listed below by student categories:

 Veteran Students are assisted and advised by the Director of Veterans Services.
 The purpose of the Veteran Scholarships is to provide financial support to military veterans pursuing a college degree to achieve career goals.

 The veteran scholarships are available through generous donations of donors and foundations who wish to assist veteran students to reach their academic goals by offering financial assistance.

 - The American Military Veteran Education Fund (AMVEF) Grant